 - The Small Business Grant Scheme

-You do not need to do anything – the local authority should contact you in April.
+You do not need to do anything – the local authority should have contacted you in early April – and many businesses have already received their grants in the first two weeks of April.

 TIME TO PAY TAXES